Author Journal / Biography / Classics / Middle East / Travel / Visual Culture

 Year 13 month 8 day 30 under the Majesty of George, fifth of that name.
 Says the physician Ferdinand, “Behold, I have painted this box with my own hand for my daughter whom I love, Violet.
 I did this in order that my memory may remain firm in the heart of my daughter and that my name may be in her mouth.”

-while the second inscription stated,
+While the second inscription stated,

 This was my first introduction to A.F.R.
 Platt, the writer of the letters that had been kept, forgotten and unread, in his hand-made box for so long.
-All I knew, from Julian, was that “great uncle Ferdy” had made the box for his daughter as a memento on his return from Egypt.
-His account of the trip, undertaken as private physician to the Duke of Devonshire, was contained in the letters he had written home to his wife Mabel (May) every few days, during his long sojourn in the Nile Valley.
+All I knew from Julian was that “great uncle Ferdy” had made the box for his daughter as a memento on his return from Egypt.
+His account of the trip, undertaken as private physician to the Duke of Devonshire, was contained in the letters he had written home to his wife Mabel (May) every few days during his long sojourn in the Nile Valley.

 It was immediately clear that Egypt must have made more than a passing impression on Ferdy: the painted box showed a keen appreciation of ancient Egyptian art, while the inscriptions, accurately rendered in grammatically correct ancient Egyptian, indicated a near-professional knowledge of hieroglyphic writing.
-“The physician Ferdinand” had clearly been an amateur Egyptologist of some distinction, but my first reaction was that his letters home would perhaps be unlikely to hold much interest a century later.
+“The physician Ferdinand” had clearly been an amateur Egyptologist of some distinction.
+Still, my first reaction was that his letters home would perhaps be unlikely to hold much interest a century later.

-Yet, as I opened the bundle of correspondence and started to read, Ferdy’s words leapt off the page and began to fire my imagination.
+Yet, as I opened the bundle of correspondence and started to read, Ferdy’s words leaped off the page and began to fire my imagination.
 His letters—carefully inscribed on sheets from a “Medieval Cream wove bank writing tablet” until it ran out in furthest Nubia—brought vividly to life a lost world: of Edwardian travel, of Egypt on the brink of the modern age, of the great figures of Egyptology, of aristocrats and archaeologists.
 Ferdy’s letters were nothing less than a time capsule, a rich evocation of a vanished era, a first-hand account of the Edwardians’ encounter with Egypt.
 As I read on, it was clear that Ferdy’s letters also revealed his private thoughts, the intimate feelings of the man behind the professional exterior.
 Here, in short, was a correspondence of rare scope and richness.
 It clearly deserved a wider readership.

 Pages 106-110 – one of the letters